dbbs-lab/glia/README.md

 # Usage

-Glia can be installed from pip:
+Glia can be installed from PyPI:

-    pip install nrn-glia
+    pip install nmodl-glia

 Glia will check whether packages have been added, changed or removed and will recompile and load the library if necessary.
 This means that except